apigee/apigee-remote-service-envoy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Issues filed on Github are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.
-The Apigee community board is recommended as for community support and is regularly checked by Apigee experts.
+The Apigee community board is recommended for community support and is regularly checked by Apigee experts.
 Apigee customers should use formal support channels.
-See the `Get Help` page in the wiki for more information.
+See the `Get help!` page in the wiki for more information.

 ---
 ### Describe your issue